BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

         <img src="../images/examples/helloworld_annotated.png" alt="Annotated Hello World Java program example">
       questions:
         - What happens if you print an escape character?
 Does the backslash actually print?
-		- Why do you think we call these &quot;escape characters?&quot;
+		- What escape character do you think prints a backslash to the screen?
   reflective_prompts:
     - What other kinds of data could you imagine a computer representing?